Alfresco/docs-alfresco/content-services/5.2/using/sites/index.md

     You can resize most dashlets.
 Drag the bottom edge of the dashlet until it is the height you want.

-This video shows you how to customize a site dashboard.

 ## Editing site details {#editing-site-details}

 You can change the name, description, and visibility of a site after it is created.